jremington/UWB-Indoor-Localization_Arduino/README.md

 ![Anchor_2_calibration](https://user-images.githubusercontent.com/5509037/151675622-8fdc3bac-088d-49b5-a4bf-96fc753d4aa2.PNG)

 2. All anchors must be uniquely identifed using the lowest bits of the assigned device addresses and their 2D or 3D locations must be accurately measured.
 The measurement origin is arbitrary, but that choice will become the origin of the subsequent tag coordinates.
-Measurement units are arbitrary, but the examples assume meters.
+Measurement units are arbitrary (feet, meters, etc.), but the examples assume meters.
 See the anchor code for examples of addressing schemes.

 3. The tag must know the indices and positions of the anchors.
 See the tag code for examples.

 4. Anchor Placement: Anchors may be arbitrarily placed, but should be well distributed over the covered area.
 The corners of a large room are convenient.
 Coordinates must be carefully measured on a square grid.
-The measurement origin and units are arbitrary (feet, meters, etc.) and the tag coordinates will be reported in the same units, relative to the same origin.
-Note on Z coordinates:  In the 2D examples, the anchor Z coordinates are ignored, but the anchors and tag DO have Z coordinates, and the reported distances will include those values.
+The tag coordinates will be reported in the same measurement units as the anchor coordinates, relative to the same origin. **Note on Z coordinates**:  In the 2D examples, the anchor Z coordinates are ignored, but the anchors and tag DO have Z coordinates, and the reported distances will include those values.
 This introduces some error into the position calculation if the anchors are not located in the same Z plane as the tag.
 In the 3D example, Z coordinates tend to be poorly determined if the tags are not widely spaced in Z. That means having at least one tag on the floor and at least one at a height of several meters above the floor.

 5. Currently, localization examples are hard wired to recognize a certain number and configuration of anchors.
 It is straightforward to generalize the method